lordkada/telr/README.md

 $ ./mvnw test
 ```

+# Docs

+In the _docs_ folder you can find the Postman collection for this project

 # Run the software

-In order to run the API from the terminal, type from inside the project folder:
+To run the API from the terminal, type from inside the project folder:

 ```
 $ ./mvnw spring-boot:run